himynameisdave/macos-setup/README.md

 1. Disable "Automatically rearrange Spaces based on most recent use"

+### Sound

+1. Enable "Play feedback when volume is changed"

 ### a11y

 1. Under "Zoom", enable "Use scroll gesture with modifier keys to zoom", setting the key to ^Control.